santiagourrutiam/myblog/_posts/2020-05-23-creating-react-nodejs-mongodb-geofeatures-app.md

 2) ``` /nidipserver > npm install bcrypt@4.0.1  body-parser@1.18.2 concurrently@3.5.1 cookie-parser@1.4.3```

-3) Let's install express and jsonwebtoken
+3) Let's install express, jsonwebtoken, moment-js and mongoose (Mongoose is a driver that Node.js uses to talk to MongoDB)
     ``` /nidipserver > npm install express@4.16.2 jsonwebtoken@8.0.1 moment-js@1.11.15 mongoose@5.9.15 --save ```

 *** If you are learning react it's very likely that you have installed the create-react-app package, if not type the following inside at the root directory:**